 The fund's #Other investments include investments that did not contribute to the attainment of environmental and/or social characteristics of the fund.
-Other investments were not subject to minimum environmental and social standards and included cash held as ancillary liquidity and other investments used for hedging or risk management purposes.
+Other investments were not subject to minimum environmental and social standards and included cash held as ancillary liquidity .